 This object stores references to the request and response objects for each request.
 The application, config, session, and out objects are derived by accessing attributes of this object.

 The pageContext object also contains information about the directives issued to the JSP page, including the buffering information, the errorPageURL, and page scope.

-One of the important methods is removeAttribute, which accepts either one or two arguments.
-For example, pageContext.removeAttribute ("attrName") removes the attribute from all scopes, while the following code only removes it from the page scope:
+One of the important methods is removeAttribute.
+This method accepts either one or two arguments.
+For example, pageContext.removeAttribute ("attrName") removes the attribute from all scopes, while the following code only removes it from the page scope −

 This object is an actual reference to the instance of the page.
 It can be thought of as an object that represents the entire JSP page.

 The page object is really a direct synonym for the this object.

 The exception object is a wrapper containing the exception thrown from the previous page.
 It is typically used to generate an appropriate response to the error condition.

 We will cover the complete usage of this object in JSP - Exception Handling chapter.